-Once upon a time, there was a Snow Queen. . . and a Nightingale. -You know how the story goes.

 The third mannequin wore a black transparent dress with long flared sleeves and a pointed hat, posing as the witch from the Tinderbox.
 All made in silk organza.

 How does your wedding dress look like?
-Like a fairytale Queen or more simple or practical ?
+Like a Fairytale Queen or more simple or practical ?